Sleep, Exercise, and the Obesity Epidemic: Part 1

-For all of our progress and human ingenuity, many Americans lack the time, energy and money to meet the fundamental requirements of physical activity, proper diet, and adequate sleep during their short time on this planet.
-Our busy lives often interfere with the most significant and important aspects of what it means to be a healthy and productive human being, forcing many to choose work and money to fund their lives and material obsessions over precious time and human happiness in the form of health and knowledge.
+For all of our progress and human ingenuity, many Americans lack the time, energy, and money to meet the fundamental requirements of physical activity, proper diet, and adequate sleep during their short time on this planet.
+Our busy lives often interfere with the most significant and important aspects of what it means to be a healthy and productive human being, which forces many to choose work and money to fund their lives and material obsessions over precious time and human happiness in the form of physical and mental health and intellectual knowledge.

 Body Mass Index Scale

 - BMI is determined by a person’s weight in kilograms/divided by the square of height in meters.

 - A BMI of 25 to 29.9 kg/m^2 indicates that an individual is overweight; 30 kg/m^2 or more indicates obesity.

 - BMI scale does not account for lean mass and ethnic differences.

 - Lowest rates of obesity in the United States: California, Colorado, Hawaii, Massachusetts, Montana, Utah, Vermont, D.C.
 (Western states had the lowest prevalence of obesity at 25 percent).

 - Highest rates: Mississippi, West Virginia (South had the highest prevalence of obesity at 30 percent).